vagran/dxf-viewer/README.md

 npm install dxf-viewer
 ```

+## API

+[docs/api.md](docs/api.md) documents the public exports — `DxfViewer`, `DxfFetcher`, `Pattern` and
+the pattern registry functions.
+It is generated from the source comments, so it follows the code.

 ## Features

  * File fetching, parsing and preparation for rendering is separated in such a way that it can be